 John Getz joined RoosterBio in 2018 as the Government Account Manager.
 John has been a key Department of Defense influencer for Warfighter specific medical solutions for 16+ years.
 His project efforts included regenerative medicine, medical intelligence, extremity injury, prosthetics, assistive and exoskeleton technologies, haptics, proprioception, advanced pharmaceutical systems as well as forensic radiology, advanced injury analysis, weapon, vehicle and personnel protection systems.
 John is a certified Program Management Defense Acquisition Professional and holds a Bachelor of Science in Biology with emphasis in Chemistry from Millersville University.

 Josephine Lembong, PhD has over 9 years of experience in the tissue engineering & regenerative medicine field.
-In her current role, she is responsible for the design and implementation of new technologies and processes for scalable stem cell manufacturing, as well as providing technical direction in cGMP tech transfer.
+In her role at RoosterBio, she was responsible for the design and implementation of new technologies and processes for scalable stem cell manufacturing, as well as providing technical direction in cGMP tech transfer.
 Prior to joining RoosterBio, Josephine did her post-doctoral fellowship at the University of Maryland, where she worked on bioreactor development for stem cell culture.
 She received her PhD in Chemical Engineering from Princeton University.

 Joseph Takacs, MS, currently operates as a Field Application Scientist for RoosterBio.
 After joining RoosterBio in late 2016, Joseph focused much of his work within the research and development team to help advance RoosterBio's analytical, product, and process developments.
 In early 2020, Joseph moved to a commercial-facing role to help create a world where safe and effective regenerative medicines are rapidly developed and widely available on a global scale, to benefit the lives of patients in need.
 LinkedIn: www.linkedin.com/in/josephtakacs